ArcGIS Blog

 Catalog layers are a collection of layers that have been published to ArcGIS Online.
 These layers can be visualized, filtered, and queried in maps and scenes, and shared across organizations.

 Catalog layers provide a way to browse layers by regions or topics, preview data, and even add layers to a map.
-Its important to note that Catalog layers reference the layers in the catalog.
+Its important to note that the catalog references the layers, but does not contain them.
 This means that the layers are not actually in the map.
-They allow you to explore data before you bringing layers into the map.
+The catalog allows you to explore data before you bring layers into the map.
 Neat trick, huh?

-Catalog layers can be created using ArcGIS Pro.
+Catalog layers start as catalog datasets that are created in ArcGIS Pro and published to the web.
 To learn more about creating catalog datasets, visit the ArcGIS Pro help site.
 You can also check out our previous article on building catalog layers.

 Structure